Run the Alps logo

 Several days have options for a longer or shorter route.
 Your bags will be transferred separately, each night, except for the three nights we stay in mountain huts – on these days we’ll “fastpack,” bringing the essentials for a night at a high mountain hut.
 At the end of the trip we have a day free in Zermatt for you to relax, run some more trails or explore the town at your own pace.

-The Via Valais is the most challenging trip offered by Run the Alps.
+The Via Valais is one of the most challenging trips offered by Run the Alps.
 You should be comfortable in steep, rugged and remote mountain terrain, and able to climb and descend over 2000m daily over the course of the trip.
 If you are uncertain whether this trip is for you, please contact us.

 Book this tour